 Microsoft SQL Server - Execute a query

-Use the Microsoft SQL Server - Execute a query action A tool for building the processes, logic, and direction within workflows. to run queries in a database you specify.
+Use the Microsoft SQL Server - Execute a query action A tool for building the processes, logic, and direction within workflows.
+Actions are the steps the workflow performs to complete a process. to run queries in a database you specify.
 A query can be a request for data or for action.

 For example, you want to generate a directory of your customers' email addresses.
 To achieve this, you need to retrieve the email addresses from your company database.
 By using the Microsoft SQL Server - Execute a query, you can retrieve these data, store them in variables, and then insert in a Generate document action.